Allister Coetzee: Head coach of South Africa

-In February 2017, the South African Rugby Union reviewed the Sprigboks 2016 campaign and the performances of the head coach Allister Coetzee.
+In February 2017, the South African Rugby Union reviewed the Springboks 2016 campaign and the performances of the head coach Allister Coetzee.
 His job was deemed under threat due to the poor season, however the SARU backed Coetzee and it was announced that he will remain as the Springboks coach.
 Coetzee brought in new coaches around him to form a new coaching staff and management in a bid to have a more successful season.
 His first campaign under the new management was a three-test series against France.
 Eight uncapped players were named in the series squad, with five of them gaining their first cap in the opening test - four in the run-on XV.
 The first test was won convincingly 37–14, which was backed up by a 37–15 in the second test to seal the series.
 The final test was played at Ellis Park Stadium in Johannesburg, a venue in which South Africa has never beaten France in four attempts.
 However this time, South Africa saw out the victory, winning 35–15 to win the series 3–0.
 South Africa started the 2017 Rugby Championship promising with back-to-back wins over Argentina, 37–15 (home) and 41–23 (away).
 The third saw South Africa draw with Australia, for the first time since 2001, 23–23.
 The result was repeated in the reverse fixture three weeks later, when it ended 27–27.
 In the fourth round, South Africa suffered their largest defeat in 111 years, losing to the All Blacks in Albany 57–0, surpassing the previous worst defeat against England 53–3 in 2002.
 They turned this defeat around, and put in a better performance in against the All Blacks in South Africa, narrowly losing the game 25–24 in Cape Town.
 Despite a promising end to the Springboks's Rugby Championship campaign, South Africa went on to have a record defeat to Ireland, losing 38–3, before going onto narrowly defeating France 18–17.
 Their only other victory during their European tour was a 35–6 win over Italy, before going to on to lose for the second year running to Wales, 24–22.

-On 2 February 2018, he was sacked by the South African Rugby Union following a run of poor results across his two year tenure.
+On 2 February 2018, he was sacked by the South African Rugby Union following a run of poor results across his two-year tenure.